cms-opendata-workshop/workshop-lesson-jetmet/_episodes/03-corrections.md

 >to fully correct jets in data.
 {: .challenge}

-These corrections account for differences between the true and measured energy *scale* of jets, but not the energy *resolution*.
-The jet momentum resolution is typically too small in simulation and is widened using a Gaussian smearing technique.
-Watch for implementation details on this correction in a future update to the Open Data Guide.
+>These corrections account for differences between the true and measured energy *scale* of jets, but not the energy *resolution*.
+The jet momentum resolution
+>is typically too small in simulation and is widened using a Gaussian smearing technique.
+Watch for implementation details on this correction in a future
+>update to the Open Data Guide.
+{: .testimonial}

 ## JEC while producing pat::Jets